BHTOM-Team/bhtom2/Documentation/cpcs-service/README.md

 This will start the service on `http://localhost:8000`.

-## API Endpoints

-CPCS provides the following key API endpoints for integration with other services:

-- **/calibrate**: Endpoint for calibrating photometric data.
-- **/archive**: Access archived photometric data.
-- **/generate-charts**: Generate visualizations of data.
-- **/wsdb-cache**: Retrieve data from WSDB cache for efficient data processing.

 ## Troubleshooting

 - Ensure that all environment variables in the `.env` file are correctly set.
 - If you encounter database connection issues, verify your PostgreSQL configuration and credentials.
 - For issues with Kafka, make sure the Kafka service is running and accessible.

-## Contributing

-Contributions to CPCS are welcome.
-Please fork the repository and submit a pull request for review.

 ## License